roseopicta/embedded_alice/README.md

 ## DSP library

 * Include the ```dsp``` routines in your project (eg: in Vitis).
-* The source code of the command-line tool can serve as an example of how to initialize and chain the different blocks; though on an embedded platform you will be more likely to adopt a streaming model.
+* The source code of the command-line tool can serve as an example of how to initialize and chain the different blocks; though on an embedded platform you will be more likely to adopt a streaming model!

 ## Command-line tool and tests

-A small command line wrapper in C++, that can be run on MacOS or Linux is provided, along with unit-tests.
+A small command-line wrapper in C++, that can be run on MacOS or Linux is provided, along with unit tests.

 ### Requirements